 The esophagus-specific proteome

 The main function of the esophagus is to transport swallowed food and liquids to the stomach.
 This approximately 25 cm long tube consists of outer layers of striated and smooth muscle, for mechanical propulsion of food, and an inner mucosa lined by non-cornified squamous epithelia.
-The transcriptome analysis shows that 66% of all human proteins (n=19692) are expressed in the esophagus and 297 of these genes show an elevated expression in esophagus compared to other tissue types.
+The transcriptome analysis shows that 69% of all human proteins (n=19628) are expressed in the esophagus and 254 of these genes show an elevated expression in esophagus compared to other tissue types.

-An analysis of these proteins show that the majority of proteins were related to epithelial cell function, and are also expressed in other squamous mucosa including oral mucosa, vagina and exocervix.
+A Gene ontology analysis shows that a majority of these proteins are related to epithelial cell function, and these proteins are also expressed in other squamous mucosa including oral mucosa, vagina and exocervix.

 - Most of the tissue enriched genes encode proteins involved in epithelial function